jelhub/scimgateway/README.md

 Using endpointMapper (like plugin-entra-id) for attribute mapping flexibility

 * **API** (REST Webservices)
-Demonstrates API Gateway/plugin functionality using post/put/patch/get/delete
+Demonstrates API Gateway/plugin functionality using post/put/patch/get/delete combined with HelperRest
 None SCIM plugin, becomes what you want it to become.
 Methods included can also be used in standard SCIM plugins
 Endpoint complexity could be put in this plugin, and client could instead communicate through Gateway using your own simplified REST specification.